melizalab/neurobank/README.md

 ## Python interface

+To be written

-## Best Practices : Controlling access
+## Best Practices

+See [docs/examples](docs/examples.md) for some additional notes on how the Meliza Lab uses neurobank.

+###  Controlling access

 One of the primary uses for neurobank is to allow multiple users to share a common set of data, thereby reducing the need for temporary copies and ensuring that a canonical, centralized backup of critical data can be maintained.
 In this case, the following practices are suggested for POSIX operating systems: